5 Bad Driving Habits That Can Damage Your Car

 Driving can drain your energy and mind.
 Despite this, however, as a driver, you have the responsibility to stay focused and pay attention to everyone’s safety around you.

 Reckless driving can harm, not only you and your car but also other road users.
-Moreover, you are also at risk of getting ticketed or even having your driving licence revoked.
+Moreover, you are also at risk of getting ticketed or even having your driving license revoked.
 To avoid this kind of situation, you may want to check some bad driving habits that can damage your car.

 The habit of sudden braking to avoid collision with a car in front of you can cause your car to slip.
 Not to mention that it can also risk you getting hit by another vehicle from behind.
 If braking has often done suddenly, this means you are forcing the tires and brakes of the car to work harder, again and again, hence making them wear out quicker.
 As for the consequence, you have to spend more money to replace the tires and brakes sooner than their real lifespan.